Buick Excelle: Taiwan

 In the Taiwanese market, Yulon Motors, being the manufacturer and distributor of GM products in Taiwan, introduced a redesigned Buick Excelle produced and sold exclusively in Taiwan starting from 2007.
 As importing from mainland China is impossible due to political issues, the car was imported as a knock-down kit from South Korea and assembled locally in Taiwan.
 The Taiwanese version consists of a completely different front fascia compared to the version sold in mainland China while the rear is still similar to the Chevrolet Optra, Daewoo Lacetti, and Suzuki Forenza sedans with only the inner taillamp setup being redesigned.

 Second generation (2018)

-The second generation Buick Excelle was available in the Chinese market on June 22, 2018, based on the cancelled Opel Corsa F (G2J0) which was cancelled due to Opel being sold to the PSA Group.
-Based on the all new GEM platform, the second generation Buick Excelle is powered by a new 1.3 liter, dual-injection inline-3 engine producing 79 kW and 133 Nm torque.
+The second generation Buick Excelle was available in the Chinese market on June 22, 2018, based on the Opel Corsa F (G2J0) project which was cancelled due to Opel being sold to the PSA Group.
+Based on the all new GEM platform, the second generation Buick Excelle is powered by a new 1.3-litre, dual-injection inline-3 engine producing 79 kW and 133 Nm torque.
 Transmission options include a 6-speed manual and a CVT.
+As of July 2023, the Excelle is no longer listed on Buick China's website.